kaidez/mcp-prompt-server/README.md

 Built as a portfolio project demonstrating integration engineering patterns: event-driven architecture, ETL pipelines, runtime validation, and security-conscious design.

+This project is part of a three-project series built to deepen understanding of the Claude API and the broader Anthropic ecosystem — including how MCP servers, VS Code extensions, and the Claude API itself relate to each other and work together.

 ---

 ## What This Is